-The Fund obtained its latest determination letter dated May 31, 2016, in which the Internal Revenue Service stated that the Fund as then designed, is qualified under Section 401(a) of the Internal Revenue Code(IRC) and, therefore, the related trust is exempt from taxation.
+The Fund obtained its latest determination letter dated May 31, 2016, in which the Internal Revenue Service stated that the Fund, as then designed, was qualified under Section 401(a) of the Internal Revenue Code (IRC) and, therefore, the related trust was exempt from taxation.
 Once qualified, the Fund is required to operate in conformity with the IRC to maintain its qualification.
 Management believes the Fund is being operated in compliance with the applicable requirements of the IRC and, therefore, believes that the Fund was qualified and the related trust was exempt from income tax, as of the financial statement date.
 However, the Fund is subject to income tax on unrelated business income.
+For the years ended December 31, 2016 and 2015, the Fund did not earn any unrelated business income.

 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken and recognize a tax liability if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-Management has analyzed the tax positions taken by the Fund, and has concluded that as of December 31, 2015, there are no uncertain positions taken or expected to be taken that would require recognition in the financial statements.
+Management has analyzed the tax positions taken by the Fund, and has concluded that as of December 31, 2016, there are no uncertain positions taken or expected to be taken that would require recognition in the financial statements.
 The Fund is subject to routine audits by taxing jurisdictions; however, there are currently no audits in progress for any tax periods.